Key Quote

 Technique 1 — HYPERBOLIC METAPHOR / INFERNAL IMAGERY

-The hyperbolic (deliberately exaggerated) claim that hell has emptied itself onto the ship creates a vision of absolute terror.
-The infernal imagery (imagery relating to hell) transforms a natural storm into a supernatural event — the mariners perceive Prospero's magic as demonic intervention.
+The hyperbolichyperbolic — deliberately exaggerated claim that hell has emptied itself onto the ship creates a vision of absolute terror.
+The infernal imageryinfernal imagery — imagery relating to hell transforms a natural storm into a supernatural event — the mariners perceive Prospero's magic as demonicdemonic — Relating to or resembling demons; supernaturally evil intervention.
 This reveals how power, when exercised invisibly, is experienced by its victims as incomprehensible evil.

 The word 'here' is theatrically potent: spoken on stage, it includes the audience in 'here' — the theatre, London, the human world.
 Shakespeare collapses the distance between the play's island and the audience's reality, suggesting that human cruelty exists everywhere, not just in fiction.
-The line becomes metatheatrical — the stage is simultaneously the island and the audience's world.
+The line becomes metatheatricalmetatheatrical — Theatre that is aware of itself as performance — the stage is simultaneously the island and the audience's world.

 Key Words